renn-es/renn.es/content/_index.md

 >
 > <cite>Étienne de La Boétie</cite>

-*Renn.es* is a non-profit shared GNU/Linux system.
+*Renn.es* is a non-profit shared GNU/Linux system in the style of the public access computers of the 90's.

 Everything is set up focused on security, simplicity and minimalism.